braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium_audience_stream.md

 4. Check for the action you want to validate by clicking the **Actions Triggered** entry to expand.
 5. Look for the action you want to validate and view the log status.

-Refer to Tealium's [trace documentation][21] for more detailed instructions on implementing Tealium's Trace tool.
+Refer to Tealium's [Trace documentation][21] for more detailed instructions on implementing Tealium's Trace tool.

 ## Potential data point overages